StormSkoglund/Portfolio-2/README.md

 # Welcome to my Frontend Portfolio 2024.
 Here, you'll find a collection of this year's school projects.

+## Tech Stack For This Project

+- React
+- TypeScript
+- Vite
+- Tailwind

 ## Installation Steps:

 Clone the repository using https://github.com/StormSkoglund/Portfolio-2.git